-I May 2021 Registration Registration opens for joint Selective Eligibility Test (SET) Online registration to sit the joint Selective Eligibility Test opens.
+I May 2022 Registration Registration opens for joint Selective Eligibility Test (SET) Online registration to sit the joint Selective Eligibility Test opens.
 Registration can be completed via the website of any of the participating schools.
-Friday 18 June 2021 Deadline date for submission of requests for special adjustments for candidates with SEN and for supporting evidence See further guidance in the registration system Midnight, Friday 13 August 2021 Closing date for registration for joint Selective Eligibility Test No applications will be accepted after this date Complete your application online via our website www.wallingtongirls.org.uk or via the website of any of the six participating schools.
+Friday 17 June 2022 Deadline date for submission of requests for special adjustments for candidates with SEN and for supporting evidence See further guidance in the registration system Midnight, Friday 5 Au- gust 2022 Closing date for registration for joint Selective Eligibility Test No applications will be accepted after this date Complete your application online via our website www.wallingtongirls.org.uk or via the website of any of the six participating schools.
 You will then be sent an automatic email, to the address supplied, confirming details of your registration.
 Approximately I week before the SET, you will receive an email inviting your daughter to sit the test.
 You will be notified of the test centre your daughter will attend along with other details needed to sit the test.
 This test centre has no bearing on which of the schools you may be interested in; it is purely a test location.
-No applications will be accepted after midnight on 13 August 2021.
-Tuesday I4 September 2021 Sit the joint Selective Eligibility Test Please note a reserve test will be arranged only for those who are ill on the day (on production of a medical certificate dated 14 September 2021) or having to self-isolate.
+No applications will be accepted after midnight on 5 August 2022.
+Tuesday 13 September 2022 Sit the joint Selective Eligibility Test Please note a reserve test will be arranged only for those who are ill on the day (on production of a medical certificate dated 13 September 2022).
 The test consists of two multiple choice papers; a Mathematics paper and an English paper.
 The papers take between 40 and 50 minutes each.
 The tests do not include verbal reasoning or non-verbal reasoning.
 Candidates will need to record their answers on a separate answer sheet.
-There are no specimen papers available but some sample questions will be on our website in due course.
+There are no specimen papers available but some sample questions can be found on our website.
 The content of the Mathematics and English tests is broadly based on the content of the Key Stage 2 curriculum.